Tim Kennedy has dodged bullets, bombs, and—in his own words—nearly frozen his dick off. Do you think he really cares if you throw a punch at him?

 What are you eating?

 I get red meat a couple times a week, mostly wild caught.
 Deer, elk, fish, chicken.
 I’ve been a pro athlete for 15 years so I don’t need to calorie count.
 I have an idea of what I eat in every meal.
 People would be surprised by the amount of fat I eat.
 Fish, MCT oil, coconut oil, butter.
-I take Total Strength + Performance pre-workout, Shroomtech Sport, Total Primate Care in the morning and at night, Dolce whey and Hemp Force protein, Oatmega and Warrior bars.
+I take Total Strength + Performance pre-workout, Shroomtech Sport, Total Human in the morning and at night, whey protein and Powerfood Active, Oatmega and Warrior bars.

 What are some of your best lifts?